 Recently, I was asked out of the blue to give a short presentation.
 It was to a small crowd, on a topic with which I was familiar.
 However, I only had about five days to prepare.
-That included my script and a slide deck, all around The Day JobTM and my personal projects.
+That included my script and a slide deck, all around The Day JobTM and my personal projects and my daily life.

 For the slides, I could have fired up LibreOffice Impress or shaken the rust of my skills with Reveal.js.
 But I just needed simple slides, created quickly.
 Which gave me the excuse to try out an application that’s been on my radar for a while: Spice-Up.

 Spice-Up is made for elementary OS.
 So, if you use that Linux distribution you can grab it from the AppCenter.

 What if you don’t use elementary OS?
 You can find it in software centres of other distributions.
 You can also install Spice-Up via Flathub.
 So much for being locked into elementary OS …